 Setup Instructions for common DNS providers

-- Hostgator CNAME instructions
+Godaddy CNAME Record instructions

-- Blue Host DNS record instructions NOTE: Bluehost blocks the use of underscores in their hostname field (against the regs).
+Blue Host DNS record instructions NOTE: Bluehost blocks the use of underscores in their hostname field (against the regs).
 Please paste in the host name without the underscore.
 Then click edit and add it back in to work around this.

-- 1&1 Ionos CNAME instructions - 'Points to' should be the 'Value'
+1&1 Ionos CNAME instructions - 'Points to' should be the 'Value'

 If you use a different DNS hosting service just do a quick google search for their instructions as every DNS provider will be slightly different.
 If you can't find instructions for your provider it's best to contact their support directly.